How To Add Charts And Graphs To WordPress

 After installing the plugin, this section will be empty.

-The next step is to add the charts and graphs to your library that you will want to publish to your pages or posts.
+The next step is to add the charts and graphs to your library that you plan to publish to your pages or posts.

-To add a chart or graph to the library, click on the ‘Add New’ button …
+To add a graph or chart to the library, click on ‘Add New’ …

-A page will appear on your browser displaying all of the different types of graphs available.
+You will be presented with all of the default types of graphs and charts available.

 The next step is to upload a CSV file containing your data …

-- The second row contains the series type (e.g. boolean, timeofday, etc.)
+- Your second row contains the series type (e.g. number, timeofday, etc.)

-If you are unsure about how to format your data CSV, just use the sample file that comes with the plugin.
+If you are not sure how to format your data CSV, just use the sample CSV file provided with the plugin.

 Upload CSV File From Computer